“Fsshshaa!” shouted Lee, his mouth wrapped around a snorkel and his face underwater while snorkeling on the Great Barrier Reef.

 We popped our heads out of the water, spit the snorkels out of our mouths and I said, “What did you say?”

 “Fishies!!!” he grinned, gesturing at the rainbow-hued, shimmering fish that were swimming all around us.
 I laughed.
 Yes, fishies indeed.

 Every now and then I experience something that makes me feel incredibly grateful that I live a life of travel.
-The Great Barrier Reef is one of those iconic wonders and I’m thrilled to have experienced it first hand.
+Snorkeling on the Great Barrier Reef is one of those iconic once in a lifetime experiences and I’m thrilled to have experienced it first hand.